acelin1981/trng-autoencoder-analyzer/README.md

 to TRNG output data.
 The implementation is intended to complement NIST SP800-90B statistical tests by providing a structural and visualization-oriented inspection method.

+## Motivation
+Traditional entropy validation methods defined in NIST SP800-90B focus on statistical properties of raw output.
+While effective, they may not directly reveal spatial or structural patterns such as stuck bits, bias, or repetition.

+This work explores the use of an autoencoder trained on healthy TRNG output to learn normal bit-level behavior.
+Reconstruction residuals are then used as an auxiliary signal to highlight potential structural anomalies that are difficult to detect using statistics alone.

 Purpose
 -------